ALEXRG27/PythonInstrumentControl/README.md

 Python and Git are necessary for using the developement repository.
 An IDE  is also necessary for coding in Python.

-## VS Code Coding Pack for Python all-in-one

-Visual Studio code, Python and all required extensions and libraries can be installed at once with [Coding Pack for Python](https://code.visualstudio.com/learntocode)

 ## Python and VS Code separated installation

 If you already have Python, VS Code, or your want to use another IDE, you can follow this chapter to install only what you need.